-At the very young age of 4yrs old Eliot Jackson was given a hand-me down motocross bike from his older brother Andrew which set him on his trajectory of a life on 2 wheels.
-By age 15 he had reached a high level of success capturing 4 MX National Championships, but like most teenagers his mind wandered and he wanted to try something new and at age 18 he started getting into DH MTB racing.
-Only short 2 years later Eliot found himself lining up for his first World Cup Downhill at Val di Sole, Italy in 2010 at age 20.
+At the age of four years old Eliot Jackson was given a hand-me-down motocross bike from his older brother Andrew which set him on his trajectory of a life on two wheels.
+By age 15 he had won four MX National Championships, but like most teenagers his mind wandered and he wanted to try something new.
+At age 18 he started getting into DH MTB racing.
+Only two years later Eliot found himself lining up for his first World Cup Downhill at Val di Sole, Italy in 2010.

 After seven years of the World Cup grind Eliot finished up his World Cup racing career with a 10th place finish at the 2017 Mont Sainte Anne DH, and from there he transitioned to doing the more 'fun' events like Crankworx and TransCascadia, while also starting to hone his broadcasting skills as a race analyst.
 Job opportunities were presenting themselves and things were rolling along nicely.